The path to victory in 2018 is with Rebecca Otto. Here are 10 reasons why.

 To win the governor’s race, the DFL needs a candidate who embodies change

-and can capture the public's imagination with a new direction:
+and can capture the public's imagination with a new direction and an inspiring new agenda:

 - Who understands the economic situation in Minnesota and has new ideas on how to improve it.